MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-topic-details.md

 Description | Details
 ----------- | -------
-Overall average CSAT impact | 1 – (*Average CSAT score not including the current topic* / *Overall average CSAT score for all topics*)
+Overall average CSAT impact | 1 – (*Average CSAT score not including the current topic divided by overall average CSAT score for all topics*)
-Overall average resolve time impact | 1 – (*Average resolution time not including the current topic* / *Overall average resolution time for all topics*)
+Overall average resolve time impact | 1 – (*Average resolution time not including the current topic divided by overall average resolution time for all topics*)

 ## Agents with most unresolved cases chart